openafs-contrib/ansible-openafs/README.md

 *Setup:*

 * Copy `hosts.example` to `hosts`.
-* Edit `hosts` to match the host names for your site and set the host variables to set the realm cell info.
+* Edit `hosts` to match the host names at your site and set the host variables to set the realm and cell info.
 * Copy `example.com.yaml` to <cellname>.yaml and configure as needed.
 * Optionally, copy `ansible.cfg.example` to `ansible.cfg` and
   edit to taste.